Code-Institute-Submissions/Candles/README.md

 - The user cannot update their profile with missing required information
 - Once the user has updated and submitted their profile information this saves correctly and a message confirming this is displayed to the user

+### Data store integration

+Throughout the development phase of the project I initially used the associated default sqlite3 database supplied.
+When I was ready to deploy this I removed the previous associated data and then migrated this to PostgreSQL.
+Initially, I performed a migration with the original data stored and came accross some errors.
+After researching this topic on 'Stack Overflow' I realised the best option was to remove this data and then migrate.
+This actually worked out well as I had re-written and re-designed some of the products images and descriptions.
+Initially I used PG Admin 4 to checked the successful migration and correct schema was in place as it should be.
+Once this was in place still using a localhost server I then progressed onto the deployment phase for the project.

+### Deployment - PythonAnywhere

+Having previously used PythonAnywhere for my third project, I was that immpressed with the ease and reliability of it that I decided to use it again.
+One of the added benefits for this is that there is an option to integrate and have the platform also host a PostgreSQL server for the Django project.

+The process for deployment is well documented and was relatively easy.
+I was able to clone my Git repository, create a virtual environment with all the required dependencies and then integrate the PostgreSQL database having configured the projects settings file and the wsgi configuration file on PythonAnywhere.

+I then re-configured the ```.env``` file for the api keys used to ensure dotenv was able to load them when needed.
+Finally, I configured the paths for the projects static and media folders.
+Once this was done the project was ready to go live at the following address (https://peggy535.pythonanywhere.com/).